So, last weekend, last Thursday, 1st Dec 2016 to be precise, I finally graduated, got a diploma degree in analytical chemistry.

 Without excitement, I came to the graduation with my parents.
 I don’t like to mention this, but I felt kinda sad inside, seeing other people had their whole family, best friends, lover, came and brought them gifts or flowers.
 I wished I had my loved ones other than my parents came to my graduation.
 If they came and did the same things, I wouldn’t be sad anymore.
 I might even feel over-joyed and didn’t have to fake my smile the whole day.

 Though as I sat and had all the ceremony, I came to realization.
 Is this real?
 Am I no longer a student?
 Is it true that I’m no longer have to wear campus lab coat; that I couldn’t visit the old labs; that I don’t have classes anymore; that I don’t have to write on any daily reports?

 I no longer have the right to visit my campus.
 I don’t know if it saddens me or relieves me.

 Well, I don’t know if I actually have ever cared about my campus at all.
-Even my presence in the graduation felt forced and unnatural.
+Even my presence at the graduation felt forced and unnatural.
 I talked to people, flashed smiles, took few rushed photos with friends (colleagues), got lost in the crowd after the ceremony ended… I felt detached and distant from the liveliness.